SeiryuZ/HemeWeb/proposal/README.md

 computational research.

-Not being prioritized in these facilities create a barrier for HemeLB to become more open because reproduction of simulation is non-trivial.
+Furhtermore, most biology and biomedical research fall outside the remit of these organizations and their counterpart in these domains, e.g. BBSRC, HRC, do not provision HPC resources at the time of writing.
+Not having access to these facilities create a barrier for HemeLB to become more open because reproduction of simulation is non-trivial.
-As iterated on the previous section, HemeLB project have taken the steps to address reproducibility of the simulation by manually recording all the configurations, tools version, input files, parameters and result of the simulation.
-Anyone theoretically could request these documentation and reproduce the result with the appropriate computing resource.
-However, research facility that will prioritize more important research inherently will limit people who want to reproduce the computation result significantly.
 This is where cloud computing infrastructure enter the picture.

 **Cloud Computing**

-In response to the huge demand for computational power by researchers and academics, a concept called grid computing was envisioned in 1990s [16][17].
+In response to the huge demand for computational power by researchers and academics, a concept called grid computing was envisioned in 1990s [16, 17].
 This vision considered computing resources analogous to power grid, where user should not care from where the resources are acquired and how it is delivered to the user.
 This paradigm was mainly developed with the interest of researchers and